serenity-is/docs/services/list_request_handler.md

 One exception is *expression* fields that only contains reference to *table* fields, e.g. *(t0.FirstName + ' ' + t0.LastName)*.
 ListRequestHandler also loads such fields.

+> Dialogs loads edited records in Details mode, thus they also include view fields.

 ### ListRequest.IncludeColumns Parameter

 We told that grid requests records in *List* mode, so loads only *table* fields, then how it can show columns that originate from other tables?